 Potential compensatory defensive driving is nullified when a user mixes alcohol and marijuana as alcohol may increase THC levels of cannabis.

-The number of alcohol-positive drivers killed in crashes who also tested positive for drugs increased for more than 16% from 2006 to 2016.
+The number of alcohol-positive drivers killed in crashes who tested positive for drugs increased by more than 16% from 2006 to 2016.

 If you have been injured in a vehicular accident caused by a drug-impaired driver, our skilled attorneys from The Brown Firm can be consulted for any legal advice and help you get the compensation you deserve.